Yogesh-K-Matkar/react_concept_react_app/README.md

     event.stopImmediatePropagation();

-25. States - useState Hook:-

-    25.1.
-Values that need to be rendered in JSX code after update, then need to use the concept of State to maintain the value across multiple updates.

-    25.2.
-The state is made of 2 components, one is the State Variable, and another is the setter function that updates the State Variable. e.g. const [state variable, setter function to set state variable] = useState(initial state variable value)

-    25.3.
-To maintain value on multiple renders of the JSX, the useState function concept comes in that sets the initial value in the State Variable.

-    25.4.
-Any function that starts with the word 'use', then that function in React is known as a concept called hook function.

-    25.5.
-Component gets rendered when State Variables defined within it get updated, then all Child Components defined within it are also rendered.

-26. Derived State means a variable value comes from a State Variable.
+25. Derived State means a variable value comes from a State Variable.

-27. LiftingStateUp means when the state is defined in children and the same is needed by children at the same node level, so we need to move the state to its parent, where both children are calling.
+26. LiftingStateUp means when the state is defined in children and the same is needed by children at the same node level, so we need to move the state to its parent, where both children are calling.
 This can be done through passing a function as a prop to the child, where the value from the child is passed to the parent via the parent function passed as a prop to set the State in the parent.
     Then the same state is passed as a prop to another child that requires the same state value.

     That means State is common to multiple states at the same level of the child component.

-28. React Icons for icons image from multiple sources(Font Awesome icons, Material UI icons, etc) at one place To access icons, first need to install using Terminal cmd eg bun install react-icons
+27. React Icons for icons image from multiple sources(Font Awesome icons, Material UI icons, etc) at one place To access icons, first need to install using Terminal cmd eg bun install react-icons